myousefi2016/redbKIT/README.md

 Contact
 -------
-Should you have any questions regarding `redbKIT`, do not hesitate to contact us by email at <redbkit@gmail.com>.
+Should you have any questions regarding `redbKIT`, do not hesitate to contact us by email at <yousefi@clemson.edu>.
 We also encourage contributions that can help to improve the code or the documentation, and to make `redbKIT` more useful.